 Protection 500 Armour Plate

-Protection 500 is a higher-hardness quenched and tempered armour steel developed for maximum penetration resistance in high-threat environments.
+Protection 500 is a higher-hardness quenched and tempered armour steel designed for maximum penetration resistance in high-threat environments.

 Properties: